tommyyeh0505/Automated-Course-Registration-System/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request with a description